 - 1 teaspoon Italian Seasoning Blend

-Spread onto greased baking sheet or line sheet with non-stick silicon mat.
-Bake at 375 F for about 20-25 minutes or until top is browned.
+- Spread onto greased baking sheet or line sheet with non-stick silicon mat.
+Bake the coconut flour pizza crust at 375°F for about 20-25 minutes or until top is browned.

 - Slice into strips for bread sticks.
 For pizza, top with sauce and toppings then bake at 350 F for about 12 minutes.

 Array ( [serving_size] => 1 [calories] => 230 [carbohydrates] => 6 [protein] => 15 [fat] => 16 [saturated_fat] => 7 [polyunsaturated_fat] => 2 [monounsaturated_fat] => 6 [cholesterol] => 147 [sodium] => 527 [potassium] => 119 [fiber] => 3 [sugar] => 1 [vitamin_a] => 400 [calcium] => 310 [iron] => 1.8 [serving_unit] => slice )